How To Reduce Waste on the Farm

 Top Ways to Reduce Food Waste after Harvest

-Another step to reducing food waste is finding creative ways to sell as much as you can and then upcycle the rest.
-Here are some ways to make the sale of your harvest easier to say yes to and other ways to use your produce before it spoils.
+Another step to reducing food waste on the farm is finding creative ways to sell as much as you can and then upcycle the rest.
+Here are some ways to make the sale of your harvest easier to say "yes" to, and other ways to use your produce before it spoils.

-Give Discounts for Imperfect Food: Offer a discount to your customers for items that are misshapen or are at the end of their shelf life.
-Customers will benefit from a bit of a discount and you won't have to throw out or compost that item.
+Give Discounts for Imperfect Food: Offer a discount to your customers for items that are misshapen, damaged, or are at the end of their shelf life.
+Customers will benefit from a bit of a discount, you're still making a profit, and you won't have to throw out or compost that item.
 You might also think of keeping a list of customers who bought this type of produce before and then contacting them when you have excess to sell.
+That extra bit of customer service goes a long way.

 Host a farm-to-table dinner: Have a farm dinner directly after your day at the market.
-Whatever doesn't sell, gets cooked for dinner.
+Whatever doesn't sell gets cooked for dinner.
 Sell tickets and make it a community event.
 Hire a local chef and collaborate.
-You might find that the local chef might want to purchase your produce regularly for their restaurant.
+(You might find that the local chef wants to purchase your produce regularly for their restaurant.)
 As a bonus for your guests, you might also have baskets of produce ready to purchase on their way home.
+This is a big event to plan, but start small (maybe just your top 10-15 customers) and revise after each dinner to make it better.

 Feed Animals Excess Food: Use excess produce to feed your animals.
-If you don't raise animals yourself, you can work with another local farm to purchase your item.
+If you don't raise animals yourself, you can work with another local farm that would purchase your food.
 Do some networking in your farm community to see who might be interested.
+Local feed stores might be a good place to start.

 Compost: Last, but certainly not least, compost.
-Compost is an excellent source of additional organic matter and nutrients to incorporate into your soil.
+As any farmer knows, compost is an excellent source of additional organic matter and nutrients to incorporate into the soil.
 The food you can't use today can be composted to improve the soil for tomorrow.

 Here are some additional articles about Food Waste Reduction:

-USDA and the EPA calling for a 50 % reduction in food waste by 2030.
+USDA and the EPA are calling for a 50 % reduction in food waste by 2030.

 Donate your Extra Produce